OUXT-Polaris/ouxt_automation/README.md

 ansible task install ROS2 eloquent, so you do not necessary to setup ROS2

-before you run makefile, you have to install ansible via apt
+before you run makefile, you have to install ansible & make via apt

 ```
 sudo apt install ansible